paixaop/redis-scripts/README.md

         });
     });

-The load process will determine the number of Redis Keys your script needs by analysing the number of elements in the KEYS lua table.
+The load process will determine the number of Redis Keys your script needs by  the number of elements in the KEYS lua table.

 ## scriptManager.getNumberOfKeys(command)
 Return the number of Redis Keys the `command` script needs to run properly.